interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 A decimal amount, represented as a string.
 MUST be positive.
 The supported precision is defined by each ledger plugin and can be queried by the host via [`getInfo`](#getinfo).
 The ledger plugin MUST reject with an `InsufficientPrecisionError` if the given amount exceeds the supported level of precision.

+#### ilp
+<code>**ilp**:String</code>

+An [ILP header](../0003-interledger-protocol/), denoting the payment's final destination.

 #### data
 <code>**data**:Object</code>

 An arbitrary plain JavaScript object containing the data to be sent.
 The object MUST be serializable to JSON.
 Ledger plugins SHOULD treat this data as opaque.
-Typically, it will contain an [ILP header](../0003-interledger-protocol/).

 If the `data` is too large, the ledger plugin MUST reject with a `MaximumDataSizeExceededError`.
 If the `data` is too large only because the `amount` is insufficient, the ledger plugin MUST reject with an `InsufficientAmountError`.